 - Improve your credit score: Credit scores affect everything from the interest rate on mortgages and other loans to auto insurance premiums.
 A good credit score can easily be worth tens of thousands of dollars over a lifetime.
 Your credit score also affects how much house you can afford.
 I’ll be covering credit scores in depth later in the 31-Day Money Challenge.
 Until then, check out my interview with FICO credit score expert, Tom Quinn.

-- Go with a prepaid cell phone: We’ve recently saved a bundle by getting our daughter an iPhone 5 through Virgin Mobile.
+- Go with a prepaid cell phone: Many have saved a bundle by getting an iPhone 5 through T-Mobile.
 Of course, we could have saved even more by going with a Moto X at Republic Wireless.
 That’s my plan as soon as my 2-year contract expires.
 Republic Wireless has a plan for as little as $10 a month.

 - Buy Refurbished: You can get great deals with full warranties on refurbished products.
 My favorite is to buy refurbished Macs, iPods, and iPads.
 You can typically save between 15 and 25 percent and still get the full warranty.

 - Avoid banking fees: They are so easy to avoid that there’s no excuse to paying them at all.
 You can check out a list of free checking accounts here.
 Most of these banks also pay interest on their checking accounts.

 - Increase insurance deductibles: This is perhaps the easiest and quickest way to save money.
 Of course, you have to be prepared to handle a larger deductible, but that’s the purpose of an an emergency fund.